jzumsteg/zumstegs-blog/_posts/2021-09-27-chateau-blois.md

-We spent quite a while at Chateau Blois, and then came back the next night for the&nbsp;son et lumière -&nbsp;the sound and light show.
+We spent quite a while at Chateau Blois, and then came back the next night for the *son et lumière* - the sound and light show.
 These things used to be kind of primitive, with spotlights and music and narrative in French, but now, they are pretty cool.
 Using laser lights, they can project characters on the walls, scenes as if in a movie and literally paint the chateau walls to highlight certain parts.
 Narration is though individual listening devices, so we could have our choice of about twenty languages.
 Sorry, hard to take a picture of it, so I don't have any.
 <h2 style="font-family: verdana;">Jeanne d'Arc at Blois Chateau</h2>
 Joan of Arc is&nbsp;the national hero of France.
 Every city, town, village and wide spot in the road tries to highlight some connection - any connection! - to Joan of Arc.
 (We heard of one town that she didn't visit, but the town exhibits a letter from her to the town explaining that she wouldn't be able to visit there.
 Given that she was illiterate, the letter is almost certainly a forgery, but the town displays it anyway.)

 But Chateau Blois has a solid connection with Jeanne d'Arc.
 At the end of April, 1429, she spent several days in Blois, at the head of an army she had been given to lift the siege (by the English) of the city of Orleans.
 She left Blois, did in fact attack the English at Orleans and defeated them.
-The&nbsp;son et lumière&nbsp;explains that she prayed in the chateau chapel before she led her army to Blois.
+The *son et lumière* explains that she prayed in the chateau chapel before she led her army to Blois.
 Well, maybe she did and maybe she prayed in another, long-gone chapel, but it makes for a good story.

 Chateau Blois was the primary reason for our trip to the Loire Valley this year and it did not disappoint.
 In fact, we had high expectations of this chateau and it exceeded those expectations.
 A fabulous place.
 <h2 style="font-family: verdana;">The City of Blois</h2>